General Financial Aid Information

 Federal Student Aid - The U.S. Department of Education

 Parent and Student Financial Aid Resource Center - NASFAA

 FAFSA on the Web

 File your Free Application for Federal Student Aid (FAFSA) electronically.
-It's faster and easier when you use your Student Financial Aid / FAFSA PIN!

 Federal Student Aid / FSA ID

 Your FSA ID (personal identification number) will allow you to electronically sign your Free Application for Federal Student Aid (FAFSA), make corrections to your processed application and view a history of the federal financial aid that you have received.
-Parents of dependent students may also apply for an FSA ID at the above website so that they may electronically sign the FAFSA on the Web.
+Parents of dependent students must also apply for an FSA ID at the above website so that they may electronically sign the FAFSA on the Web.